 Picking Your Florist

-Colorado is one of the most naturally beautiful places in the world, so it’s no wonder the state is rapidly becoming such a popular destination for couples looking for a cool and unique place to tie the knot.
+Colorado is one of the most naturally beautiful places in the world, so it’s no wonder the state is such a popular destination for couples looking for a cool and unique place to tie the knot.
 It’s the perfect mix of high plains desert and Rocky Mountain wilderness.
 That said, due to the dry climate, we don’t have a ton of color when it comes to native flora.
 Not to worry!
-There are a ton of creative Colorado wedding florists in every corner of the state who can add a bit of color to your wedding celebration.
+There are plenty of creative Colorado wedding florists in every corner of the state who can add a bit of color to your wedding celebration.
 Whether you’re looking for an epic, decadent floral display or something a bit more modest and understated, these folks will have you covered.

 Though the scenery in Colorado is often enough to impress even the most jaded of wedding guests, your flowers will only help to amplify it.